banafshebamdad/InCrowd-VI/README.md

 # InCrowd-VI Dataset

 **InCrowd-VI** is a realistic visual-inertial dataset designed for evaluating Simultaneous Localization and Mapping (SLAM) systems in indoor pedestrian-rich environments.
-This dataset is particularly aimed at advancing navigation technologies for the visually impaired.
+This dataset is particularly aimed at advancing navigation technologies for visually impaired individuals.

-For more details, please refer to the [published paper](https://doi.org/10.3390/s24248164).
+For more details, please refer to the accompanying [published paper](https://doi.org/10.3390/s24248164).

 > ⚠️ **Note:** The documentation is in progress and will be available soon.

 ## Features

-- **58 sequences** captured across diverse indoor public spaces (e.g., airports, train stations, libraries).
+- **58 sequences** captured across various indoor public spaces (e.g., airports, train stations, museums, and university libraries).
 - **5 km total trajectory length** with 1.5 hours of recording time.
 - Data includes:
   - RGB images (1408 × 1408 resolution, 30 FPS).